Islamic views on Jesus's death: Docetism theory

-A less common opinion among scholars hold that the crucifixion of Jesus was just an illusion.
-Accordingly, Jesus' body was really put on the cross, but his spirit did not die, but ascended to heaven.
-Thus the Jew erred because they did not recognize the "Messiah", the spiritual form of Jesus.
+A less common opinion among some scholars holds that the crucifixion of Jesus was just an illusion.
+Accordingly, only an appearance of Jesus' body was really put on the cross, and his spirit did not die, but ascended to heaven.
+Thus the Jews erred because they did not recognize the "Messiah", the spiritual form of Jesus.
 Docetists are Christians or Gnostics who believed that Jesus' physical body was an illusion, as was his crucifixion; that is, Jesus only seemed to have a physical body and to physically die, but in reality he was incorporeal, a pure spirit, and hence could not physically die.
-A docetic interpretation regarding Jesus' death is provided by Ghazali, who states Mansur Al-Hallaj quoted the Quranic verse about Jesus' death being merely an illusion, referring to both himself and Jesus as something, whose bodies could be killed but not their divine element.
+A docetic interpretation regarding Jesus' death is provided by Ghazali, who states Mansur Al-Hallaj quoted the Quranic verse about Jesus' death being merely an illusion, referring to both himself and Jesus as beings whose bodies could be killed but not their divine element.
 Other Docetic interpretations might also be found in Ismaili beliefs.

 Swoon hypothesis

-According to the proponents of the swoon hypothesis, the appearances of the risen Jesus to his disciples following his physical resurrection from the dead three days in the tomb were merely perceived to be resurrection appearances by his followers; proponents of the swoon hypothesis believe that Jesus allegedly fell unconscious ("swooned") on the cross, survived the crucifixion, and then regained enough strength to appear before them while he was still alive.
+According to proponents of the swoon hypothesis, the appearances of the risen Jesus to his disciples following his physical resurrection from the dead three days in the tomb were merely perceived to be resurrection appearances by his followers; proponents of the swoon hypothesis believe that Jesus allegedly fell unconscious ("swooned") on the cross, survived the crucifixion, and then regained enough strength to appear before them while he was still alive.
 This and other similar theories about the resurrection of Jesus and witnesses to his resurrection became popular in the Western world after they were first proposed by some 18th–19th century Western authors and philosophers, including Oscar Wilde and Friedrich Schleiermacher; however, since the last decade of the 19th century all of them have been discarded as baseless and unacceptable by the majority of biblical scholars and academics.

 This 200-year-old hypothesis continues to be the subject of debate in popular circles, but the scholarly literature considers it uncontroversial that Jesus died during the process of crucifixion.
+According to the American religion scholar John J. Johnson, professor of theology at New York University and Virginia Union University, "it was once commonplace for Muslim apologists to claim that the non-canonical Gospel of Barnabas (first published in 1907) could be used to corroborate the Koran's teaching on the crucifixion [of Jesus].
+But today, all Christian scholars and most Muslim ones admit that the Barnabas was written sometime in the Middle Ages, and is therefore useless as a source for the life of Christ".
+He further explains that "Christ's death on the cross is not doubted by credentialed biblical scholars.
+This swoon theory is, of course, an old canard, and the idea that the disciples stole and hid Christ's body has been refuted by various Christian biblical scholars and theologians".